Accredited Assessment Center Eligibility

 Attend the Master Trainer Instructor Certification Training Program and Administrator Certification Training Program

-Following completion of the Master Trainer Instructor Certification Training Program and Administrator Certification Training Program, the Primary Administrator will submit the following to email@example.com or fax to 386.518.6303:
+Following completion of the Master Trainer Instructor Certification Training Program and Administrator Certification Training Program, the Primary Administrator complete the Self-Assessment portion of the electronic application and submit the following:

-- Photos of assessment and performance verification facilities (i.e. computer labs, performance testing spaces, etc.)
+- Photos of assessment and/or performance verification facilities set up as they would be for an evaluation (i.e. computer labs, performance testing spaces, etc.)

-NCCER will review the Form 100A-1 and photos.
+NCCER will review the Self-Assessment and photos.
 If approved, the organization will move into Candidate status as an Accredited Assessment Center.

 [ Page Top ]

 Organization will remain in Candidate status until the initial audit is closed.
 During Candidate status an organization can:

 - Have Master Trainer(s) train and certify performance evaluators

 - Train and certify coordinators and proctors to administer assessments